Simple Shower Review

 The Simple Shower is an attachment showerhead for a 1 or 2-liter bottle.
 Made of recycled materials, this option puts out a 1.5-inch wide spray and weighs less than an ounce.

 The Simple has a relatively wide shower head with plenty of large holes for water to come out and boasts some of the best coverage of any shower we tested.
-The flow is fast and thorough and comfortable.
+The flow is fast, thorough, and comfortable.
 However, in conjunction with a 2-liter bottle (as you have a choice between a 1 liter or 2-liter bottle when you start), this gives you about 30 seconds of constant flow.
 This is fine to rinse the soap from dishes or grubby dog paws, but even the most efficient shower-taker in the world would be hard-pressed to get completely wet, soap up, and rinse off with that amount of water.
-It's also not exactly the most comfortable to hold - you're literally palming a 2-liter bottle upside down!
+It's also not exactly the most comfortable to hold — you're literally palming a 2-liter bottle upside down!

-This little shower that could has the highest rate of flow of any non-pressurized shower we tested.
+This shower has the highest rate of flow of any non-pressurized shower we tested.
 While this sounds like a great thing, it also means you run through those two measly liters very quickly!
 Setting your bottle in the sun for a few hours before you use it makes quick work of heating your shower with no extra effort on your part.
 The Simple also comes initially with two different lengths of straw that you can use.
-This straw puts air back into your bottle as water flows out, to keep a steady stream of water without you having to squeeze the bottle - pretty handy!
+This straw puts air back into your bottle as water flows out, to keep a steady stream of water without you having to squeeze the bottle — pretty handy!
 However, the straw is a bit short, and if it starts in the water when the bottle is upside down, it seems to have issues working the way it was designed.
 Letting a little water out and then flipping the whole contraption back upright and then upside down again seemed to fix the issue.

 Ease of Set Up

-As such a simple design, the Simple is incredibly easy to set up.
+With such a simple design, the Simple is incredibly easy to set up.
 Just screw it onto the top of an old 2-liter water or soda bottle, and you're good to go!
 You can also choose to heat water on a stove to add to the bottle if you don't want to wait for the sun to do its magic (or if it's cloudy or cold out).
-If you're only using it to rinse objects or extremities, you might not even need to bother with heating up water, making the whole thing that much easier.
+If you're only using it to rinse objects or extremities, you might not even need to bother with heating up your water, making the whole thing that much easier.
 But if you're not a soda drinker, you may spend a little extra time tracking down an appropriate bottle, and of course, the narrow opening of these bottles makes getting water into them a bit more challenging.
 We also really wish that this shower had a way to close it.
 More than once, it was accidentally knocked over and quickly spilled its contents everywhere.
 Overall though, this shower is one of the simplest ones to use among the models we tested.

 Made of recycled materials, there aren't a lot of moving parts to break on the Simple.
 Even dropping this thing repeatedly on concrete and rocks didn't seem to phase it in the slightest.
 However, the straw is quite thin, and the connection point to the lid is questionable — even Simple tells you not to put on and remove this straw repeatedly as it is likely to stop making a tight connection if you do.
 So once you make the call — 1 liter or 2? — you may be stuck with that decision forever!